 The school will listen and work with the young person, parents/carers and any multi- agency partner required to ensure the safety and security of that young person.

-Concerns and actions must be recorded on CPOMS and appropriate referrals made.
+Concerns and actions must be recorded, using the pick reporting forms, and appropriate referrals made.

 13. Supporting children not in school

 The school is committed to ensuring the safety and wellbeing of all its Children and Young people.